 Trust The Process

-A black Woman’s hair is unique to any other type of hair in the world.
+A Black Woman’s hair is unique to any other type of hair in the world.
 It is coarse and thick with a tendency to curl – and curl it will, if not corrected!
-This means avoiding rain/the pool/garden sprinklers at all costs – and even cancelling plans when you need to!
+This means avoiding rain/the pool/garden sprinklers at all costs – and even canceling plans when you need to!
 However, in the last few years something has changed in the aesthetics department, and suddenly natural hair is in!

 Natural hair means hair that has not been treated or texturally modified by any chemicals whatsoever.
 The idea here?
 Your hair is a symbol of black excellence.
 You should not be ashamed to wear it no matter how zig-zagged, springy or curled!
-You should step up and own your hair… and, of course, just because it’s natural doesn’t mean you can’t put a few natural and unprocessed human hair extensions in there to give you that little added something-something.
+You should step up and own your hair… and, of course, just because it’s natural doesn’t mean you can’t put a few natural and unprocessed human hair extensions in there to give you that little-added something-something.

 For centuries, black hair styling has been influenced by European culture.
 We have been told that we need to look a certain way, act a certain way and dress a sure way to achieve anything with our lives.
 The natural hair movement calls out this misconception for precisely what it is – BS.
 We are us, we exist… and by the way, our hair looks fantastic while we go about living…